I recently compiled a thesis for academic discussion to address the physical and metaphysical evidence that must and does converge on Zion.

 The Enigma of Ai

-Many have searched for the elusive ancient city of Ai, but so far no suitable candidate has gained comprehensive support from archaeology and biblical scholars.
-However, one recently discovered location has been missed, not spoken of very much and not identified with any other previous locations.
-Uncannily, it was excavated in 2009 simultaneous with the the rock-cut-rooms on the eastern slope of Mount Moriah, 1.3 kilometers to the west.
+Many have searched for the elusive ancient city of Ai, but no suitable candidate has gained comprehensive support from archaeology and biblical scholars.
+However, one recently discovered location was buried under by previous theories, not spoken of very much and not identified as a candidate.
+Uncannily, it was excavated in 2009 simultaneous with, the Middle Bronze Age rock-cut-rooms on the eastern slope of Mount Moriah, 1.3 kilometers west.

 Sunday, November 7, 2021